 Mississippi Freedom Summer

 In 1964, SNCC and other civil rights organizations turned their attention to Mississippi.
-They planned to register Mississippi blacks to vote, organize a “Freedom Democratic Party” to challenge the whites-only Mississippi Democratic Party, establish freedom schools, and open community centers where blacks could obtain legal and medical assistance.
+They planned to register Mississippi black people to vote, organize a “Freedom Democratic Party” to challenge the white people-only Mississippi Democratic Party, establish freedom schools, and open community centers where black people could obtain legal and medical assistance.

 In June, only days after arriving in Mississippi, three Freedom Summer workers disappeared.
 They had been arrested for speeding and then released.
 On August 4, their bodies were found buried on a farm.
 The discovery directed the media’s attention to Mississippi, just two weeks before the Democratic National Convention was scheduled to begin.